 Paths of possibility for students

-Graduate Hayden VanDePol ‘23 tried to imagine how his life would be different had he not had the opportunity to attend college.
+Graduate Hayden VanDePol ‘23 tried to imagine how his life would be different without the opportunity to attend college.

 “I didn’t even know that I liked accounting until I got to college, so my life would look a lot different,” he said.
 “Professor (Patrick) Nance … shout out to him … I was in his class and it just clicked one day.
 I had the realization, ‘I guess accounting is for me.’
 And now I’m a tax accountant and love my job.
 The only other job that I could have gotten into was construction work.
 So were it not for Newman and Professor Nance, I feel like I’d probably be pulling 10- to 12-hour days on a construction site.”

 As a recent graduate, VanDePol said he may not be able to donate to the same extent as alumni who have attended Party on the Plaza for years.
-However, it is witnessing so many alumni return that inspires him to give when he can in the future.
+However, witnessing so many alumni return inspires him to give when he can in the future.

 “I had such a great time in college, and to see so many alumni come back and see their example of giving back is amazing,” VanDePol said.
 “I’d like to be able to donate more as I progress through life because I know it’s going to affect someone for the better later on.”